Gzim Istrefi

 Gzim Istrefi (born 18 December 1991) is a Swedish professional footballer who plays for Stenungsunds IF as a forward.

 Club career

 Istrefi was born Kosovska Mitrovica.
 His family transferred from Kosovo to Sweden in 1992, when he was only one year old.
 After spending his youth years with Carlstad United BK, Istrefi was purchased by GAIS.
 On 8 January 2019, Istrafi joined Stenungsunds IF.

 International career

-Although Istrefi has a Swedish passport and there has been interest from Sweden, his desire is to play with the Albania national football team as he declared recently in an interview.
+Although Istrefi has a Swedish passport and there has been interest from Sweden, his desire was to play with the Albania national football team as he declared in an interview.
 His message to the Albania fans, Tifozat Kuq e Zi, was the Albanian slogan Nje Komb, Nje Kombetare (One Nation, one National team), which often appears in the stadiums, since Albania has many players from Kosovo.